German election: With no clear frontrunner, candidates make their final pitches | DW | 24.09.2021

 That has injected a sense of urgency into the race, which was on display at the top parties' campaign events on Friday.
 In two days, they'll know how well their messages got through to voters.

 The center-left SPD's chancellor candidate, Olaf Scholz, made an appearance in Cologne.
-He has exuded ever more confidence as his and his party's electoral fortunes have turned around.
+He has exuded increasing confidence as his and his party's electoral fortunes have turned around.
 Long counted out of the race, the SPD now finds itself ahead by a few percentage points.

 That confidence was on display at Heumarkt, a large square just off the Rhine River, where a few hundred masked people gathered to listen to the man who has served in Merkel's government and now hopes to lead the next one.